DessoCode/pyChangelogFromTrello/README.md

 # pyExportTrelloList

 ## What it does
 This creates a changelog from a PRIVATE Trello board list through the API.
-Just enter your list name et voila!
+Just enter your list name, et voila!
 You should install pyperclip (pip install pyperclip) to have the changelog automatically pasted in your clipboard.

 ## How to use it